Pizzahawaiii/PizzaWorldBuffs/README.md

 ## Commands

 ```
 /wb                    Show all commands
 /wb show               Show the addon
 /wb hide               Hide the addon
-/wb all <0 or 1>      1 to show timers for both factions, 0 to only show timers for your faction
+/wb all <1 or 0>       1 to show timers for both factions, 0 to only show timers for your faction
+/wb sharing <1 or 0>   1 to enable timer sharing between you and other players, 0 to only see your
+                       own timers and not share them with anyone
-/wb clear             Delete all timers
+/wb clear              Delete all timers from your local storage
 /wb fontSize <size>    Change the font size of the PizzaWorldBuff frame (Default: 14)
 /wb version            Show current PizzaWorldBuffs version
 ```

 ## Version Upgrade